By Mark Wills - Course Instructor of the Loan Signing System and Forbes Real Estate Council Member, and Best Selling Author

 I personally feel privileged when an escrow officer trusts me to do their loan signings, and in return, I show them immense gratitude.

 I used to give a Starbucks gift card with every single signing that I completed.
 Not because I was trying to buy their business (trust me, they know when they are trying to be bought), but because I was so thankful for them doing business with me.

 While I don't do that today because my book of business has grown EXPONENTIALLY, I do still bring Starbucks coffee or gift cards to my clients regularly and I buy them lunch all time.

-I always give Christmas cards, bring birthday gifts, and remember things about their family.
+I always give Thank you cards, Christmas cards, bring birthday gifts, and remember things about their family.